 A: Two considerations are 1) is there a suitable place to warm-up and tune the bagpipes prior to the start of the event? and 2) if the event is a surprise - is the tuning location one which is far enough away so as to not spoil the surprise?
 Those who have never experienced the sound of the bagpipes might not realize the volume is significantly louder than that of other instruments.

 Q: What is the dress/uniform I can expect at the event?

 A: Piper Jonas wears a modern band dress uniform which includes (head to toe):

 - shirt (short or long-sleeved depending on the weather/occasion) with vest and tie

 - kilt and sporran

 - hose socks and flashes

 Q: What kilts/colors are available?

-A: I'm currently using the band-provided kilt, which uses the international law enforcement tartan which is predominantly light blue with dark blue, red, and yellow accents.
+A: Piper Jonas typically wears a Douglas Modern Blue tartan kilt which is predominantly dark green and blue with royal blue and white accents.
+Other options include a kilt using the International Law Enforcement tartan which is predominantly light blue with dark blue, red, and yellow accents.
 I am looking to also adopt an Ancient Douglas Red tartan which is predominantly red with black, grey, and yellow accents.

 Q: Can you play contemporary tunes or classic rock tunes like AC/DC, Black Sabbath, Freebird?